List of Parks and Recreation characters: Ron Dunn

 Ron Dunn (Sam Elliott) is the former director of Eagleton's parks department, the equivalent position of Ron Swanson's in Pawnee.
-In the Season 6 episode "Doppelgangers", he was brought over to the Pawnee offices along with other Eagleton employees when the towns merged.
+In the Season 6 episode "Doppelgangers," he was brought over to the Pawnee offices along with other Eagleton employees when the towns merged.
 Swanson at first took a liking to Dunn, as the latter was mustachioed, taciturn and also named Ron.
 Dunn turned out to be a hippie with New Age ideals, and Swanson found him insufferable.

-Dunn was laid off along with most other Eagleton employees (excepting Craig), which he took in stride.
-He reappeared in "Flu Season 2", where Swanson and a drunk Ben encounter him at night, and he tries but is unsuccessful to help Ben overcome his anger at his parents' selling their vacation home.
-His final appearance is in the Season 7 episode "Two Funerals".
+Dunn was laid off along with most other Eagleton employees (except Craig), which he took in stride.
+He reappeared in "Flu Season 2," where Swanson and a drunk Ben encounter him at night, and he tries but is unsuccessful to help Ben overcome his anger at his parents' selling their vacation home.
+His final appearance is in the Season 7 episode "Two Funerals."

 Tynnyfer

 Tynnyfer (June Diane Raphael) is a former employee of Eagleton's parks department whose position was the equivalent of April's.
-In the Season 6 episode "Doppelgangers", she was brought over during the Pawnee-Eagleton merger.
+In the Season 6 episode "Doppelgangers," she was brought over during the Pawnee-Eagleton merger.
 She is a stereotypical vacuous, rich housewife.
 With the inevitability of one of them being laid off, April ingratiated herself to Tynnyfer by mirroring her personality and vocal inflections, and encouraged her to quit her job.
 Tynnyfer replied that she was planning on doing that anyway, as she wanted to move somewhere warmer while her husband served time in prison.
 April gave her an address in Miami that she claimed was hers, and said Tynnyfer was welcome to climb over the fence and stay there.
 April then revealed in a cutaway that the house belongs to Dwyane Wade and she got the address off the Internet.